anbox-cloud/discourse-docs/exp/anbox-cloud.md

 #### Core stack components:

+The core stack contains an Anbox subcluster, a Juju controller, and the Anbox Application Registry (AAR).

+Inside the Anbox subcluster, the following components are present:

-**Anbox Management Service** - AMS is the management tool for Anbox Cloud.
+* **Anbox Management Service** - Anbox Management Service (AMS) is the management tool for Anbox Cloud.
 AMS handles all aspects of the application and container life cycle, including application and image update, while ensuring high density, performance and fast container startup times.

-Users can connect to AMS via CLI or API calls on port 8444.
+  Users can connect to AMS via CLI or HHTP API calls on port 8444.
 AMS is installed as a snap on each of the control nodes and interacts with Anbox containers, requesting and releasing resources as per demand.

-**Anbox Management Client** - You can choose to install AMC on other machines to [control AMS remotely](https://discourse.ubuntu.com/t/how-to-control-ams-remotely/17774), but it is generally installed together with AMS.
+* **Anbox Management Client** - You can choose to install Anbox Management Client (AMC) on other machines to [control AMS remotely](https://discourse.ubuntu.com/t/how-to-control-ams-remotely/17774), but it is generally installed together with AMS.
 A developer or system administrator will manage AMS through the command line interface (AMC) or through custom-built tools interacting with the AMS HTTP API.

-**etcd** - etcd is the database that is used to store the data managed by AMS.
+* **etcd** - etcd is the database that is used to store the data managed by AMS.
 It provides a reliable way to store data across a cluster of machines.
 It gracefully handles primary node selections during network partitions and will tolerate machine failure.

-The core stack also contains the Anbox subcluster which is the central part of an Anbox Cloud deployment.
-This subcluster is also called “region”, which indicates that you would usually have one subcluster per geographic region that you want to serve.
-Each Anbox subcluster requires a machine that hosts the management layer of Anbox Cloud.
+For more information, see [etcd](https://etcd.io/).

+The AMS, AMC, and etcd make up the management layer of Anbox Cloud.

 Each Anbox subcluster also has a number of LXD worker nodes that form a LXD cluster.
 Each LXD worker node runs the following components:

-  **LXD** - The LXD daemon spawns a number of LXD containers containing Anbox related configuration.
+* **LXD** - The LXD daemon spawns a number of LXD containers containing Anbox-related configuration.
 These containers provide an Ubuntu environment that uses the hardware of the LXD worker node, including CPUs, disks, networks and if available, GPUs.
 Each LXD/Anbox container runs exactly one Android container, that the end user can access/stream.

-  **AMS node controller** – The AMS node controller puts the appropriate firewall rules in place when a container is started or stopped to control ingress and egress traffic.
+* **AMS node controller** – The AMS node controller puts the appropriate firewall rules in place when a container is started or stopped to control ingress and egress traffic.

+Outside the Anbox subcluster, you have the following machines:

+  * **Juju controller**, which controls how Anbox Cloud is deployed and managed.
+  * **Anbox Application Registry (AAR)**, which provides a central repository for applications created on Anbox Cloud.
+Using an AAR is very useful for larger deployments involving multiple subclusters, in order to keep applications in sync.
+This component is not mandatory, but strongly recommended in a production deployment, to keep applications in sync across the different subclusters.

 ### Streaming stack